Michael Hayden (general)

 Michael Vincent Hayden (born March 17, 1945) is a retired United States Air Force four-star general and former director of the National Security Agency, Principal Deputy Director of National Intelligence, and Director of the Central Intelligence Agency.
 He currently works as a visiting professor at the George Mason University – Schar School of Policy and Government and co-chairs the Bipartisan Policy Center's Electric Grid Cyber Security Initiative.

-He was Director of the National Security Agency (NSA) from 1999 to 2005.
-There he initiated and oversaw the NSA surveillance of digital communications between persons in the United States and foreign citizens who allegedly had ties to terrorist groups, which resulted in the NSA warrantless surveillance.
+Hayden was director of the National Security Agency (NSA) from 1999 to 2005.
+In this role, he initiated and oversaw the NSA surveillance of digital communications between persons in the United States and foreign citizens who allegedly had ties to terrorist groups, which resulted in the NSA warrantless surveillance.
 On April 21, 2005, then Lt.
 Gen Hayden was confirmed by the United States Senate as the first Principal Deputy Director of National Intelligence (DNI) and awarded his fourth star, making him "the highest-ranking military intelligence officer in the armed forces".

 On May 26, 2006, Hayden was appointed as Director of the Central Intelligence Agency.
 He retired from the Air Force in April 2008, after 41 years of service, while continuing to serve as Director of the CIA until February 12, 2009.

 Early life and education

 Michael Vincent Hayden was born on March 17, 1945, in Pittsburgh, Pennsylvania, to an Irish-American couple, Sadie (Murray) and Harry V. Hayden Jr., who worked as a welder for a Pennsylvania manufacturing company.
 He has a sister, Debby, and a brother, Harry.
 Hayden attended St. Peter's Elementary School where, in 7th and 8th grade he played quarterback on the school football team and was coached by the late Dan Rooney, the son of the founder of the Pittsburgh Steelers.
 Hayden graduated from North Catholic High School.
 One of his first jobs was as an equipment manager for the Steelers.
 He went on to Duquesne University in Pittsburgh, where he earned a Bachelor of Arts in history in 1967 and was commissioned as a second lieutenant.
 He then attended graduate school at Duquesne for a master's degree in modern American history.
 Hayden was commissioned through Duquesne University's Air Force Reserve Officers' Training Corps program, and entered active military service in 1969.

 Career

 Hayden worked at the U.S. Embassy in the then-People's Republic of Bulgaria and in intelligence in Guam.
 He served on the National Security Council, Washington, D.C. and in senior staff positions for Pentagon, U.S. European Command headquarters in Stuttgart, and then as deputy chief of staff for the United Nations Command and U.S. Forces Korea, Yongsan Garrison.
 The general served as director of the Joint Command and Control Warfare Center, at Lackland Air Force Base.
 From 1996 to 1997, Hayden remained at Lackland Air Force Base in San Antonio, as commander of the Air Force Intelligence, Surveillance and Reconnaissance Agency.
 AIA is staffed by 16,000 personnel charged with defending and exploiting the "information domain".